 But if you’re looking to make exercise a habit, and if you’re looking to make the most of the time that you do spend exercising, this willy-nilly approach will fail you.
 Because nothing else is motivating you other than the fact that you know you need to exercise (which, as we’ve already established, isn’t very motivating).

-Enter a long-term workout program like P90X, 30-Day Shred, or any other workout program that’s four weeks or longer.
-Once you get over the hump of completing the program’s first workout, you’ll have started a program.
-And if you’re like me, when you start something, you want to finish it.
+Enter a long-term workout program like P90X, 30-Day Shred, or any other workout program four weeks or longer.
+Once you get over the hump of completing the program’s first few workouts, you’ll have started a program.
+And if you’re like me, once you start something, you’ll want to finish it.

 Plus, most long-term programs were created by professionals, so these programs tend to work every part of your body without overworking any part of it.
 Just be sure to follow the recommended order, rest days, time between workouts, etc. And don’t keep going if you feel like you’re hurting yourself.
 When in doubt, consult a professional.